 7. Ski/Board Bag (Rolling)

 This is huge!
-Having the right bag to get your equipment from and to your destination is worth your weight in gold.
-Though many of the operators have rental equipment at your disposal, you should bring it with you if you have a setup that you like and feel confident about.
+Having the right bag to get your equipment to and from your destination is worth its weight in gold.
+Though many of the operators have rental equipment at your disposal, you should bring your skis or board with you if you have a setup that you like and feel confident about.

-So clutch is a rolling bag that can fit all your gear.
-It will make your life so much easier to getting around.
+So get a rolling bag that can fit all your gear.
+It will make your life so much easier for getting around.